How to Justify a Low GPA in Your MBA Application

 GPA is considered a vital aspect of your profile for your applications to top B-schools, mostly because it claims to be an objective indicator of your academic accomplishment in undergrad.
-And that is why applicants with low GPAs are quite anxious about their chances at their target schools.
+And that is why applicants with low GPA in MBA are quite anxious about their chances at their target schools.

 But let me break this myth for you- Low GPA is a teeny-tiny part of your application.
 It indicates your sincerity in undergrad and helps B-schools know if you’d survive the academic rigor.
 MBA applicants would have so many changes to their profile, and there are tens of other ways to explain your low GPA and compensate for it.